-The current framework for SME exposures would largely be coherent with EBA findings, which demonstrated that the SME SF had been found to be consistent with actual systematic riskiness of EU SMEs63, except for retail exposures of banks using Internal Rating-Based (IRB) approach (see also annex 2.2, which provides an overview of key conclusions from the EBA report on SMEs relevant for the SME SF).
+The continuity of the current regulatory framework would imply no compliance burden.
+The current framework for SME exposures would largely be coherent with EBA findings, which demonstrated that the SME SF had been found to be consistent with actual systematic riskiness of EU SMEs, except for retail exposures of banks using Internal Rating-Based (IRB) approach (see also annex 2.2, which provides an overview of key conclusions from the EBA report on SMEs relevant for the SME SF).